I have read true stories on your website, and it is remarkable how similar our struggles are, no matter what the specific circumstances. – Reader

 A wealthy elderly man lived in the house.
 He warmly welcomed me at the front door, excited to see me.
 Once inside, the conversation turned to my desire to pass through the back door.
 He said, “You can’t stay.
 Not yet.
 It is not time.”

 Abounding with contented calm, I exited and followed the path toward a house I shared with a different, loving husband and his pleasant extended family.
 They cherished me.
 The charming yard teemed with content young in-laws, sprawled over the porch, and playing in the grass.
 When I tried to capture this joy with a photograph, the house shrank to the size and gray appearance of a shack.
-The lawn converted into an unkempt, muddy bed littered with old rusty pieces of metal and broken bottles.
+The lawn was converted into an unkempt, muddy bed littered with old rusty pieces of metal and broken bottles.
 The now unruly children were dressed in rags.

 I woke, already weeping.
 There would be no happy home and no contented family cherishing me.
 Everything I thought necessary for my wholeness would not manifest or end my pain.
 Like the photograph, hopes and dreams I had tied to this earth were fading to nothing.
 It was time to put them away.

-Surrendering again, imperfectly yet sincerely to his will, I joined those who make the difficult decision to rise again.
+Surrendering again, imperfectly yet sincerely to his will, I eventually joined those who make the difficult decision to rise again.
 Without hope in myself, I chose to discover what enjoying the gift of life means.
 God was going to have to teach me.

 Topic: Drugs and Crime